cairo-book/cairo-book/src/ch11-09-loops-and-idiomatic-looping.md

 This code will output `Failed to infer` error due to the variable `x` being out of scope.

-The issue arises from Cairo's unique ownership states that once a variable goes out of scope, it is destroyed. (see [Ownership][ownership]) Therefore, the variable that you are trying to manipulate inside `loop` must be declared outside of the `loop` block.
+The issue arises from Cairo's unique ownership which states that once a variable goes out of scope, it is destroyed. (see [Ownership][ownership]) Therefore, the variable that you are trying to manipulate inside `loop` must be declared outside of the `loop` block.

 [ownership]: ./ch04-01-what-is-ownership.md